 The results of our Phase 2 (2a and 2b) clinical trials also represent the first-ever clinical validation of DNA pol IIIC as a therapeutically relevant antibacterial target.
 Ibezapolstat was very well tolerated with no treatment-related SAEs noted in the Phase 2 trials.
 Additionally, data obtained to date demonstrate that ibezapolstat enhances actinobacteria in the microbiome and suppresses regrowth of proteobacteria; potentially lessening the likelihood of CDI recurrence or new infection by Multi-Drug Resistant Gram-negative bacteria.
 Additionally, the unexpected finding from further analysis of the Phase 2 study is that the beneficial Firmicutes were shown to be preserved and/or regrow while patients were receiving ibezapolstat therapy.
-Several follow-up experiments have demonstrated that many of these beneficial Firmicutes have heterogeneous susceptibility to ibezapolstat for their CDI.
+Several follow-up experiments have demonstrated that many of these beneficial Firmicutes have heterogeneous susceptibility to ibezapolstat allowing them to continue to perform their beneficial biologic functions even while a patient is receiving ibezapolstat for their CDI.
 (Garey, Oral Presentation, IDSA, IDWeek 2022 Conference, Oct 19-23, 2022).
 These data were confirmed by the comparative microbiome data generated in the Phase 2b clinical trial and presented in a scientific poster on January 18, 2024 at the Gulf Coast Consortia Antimicrobial Resistance (AMR) Conference in Houston, Texas by Kevin Garey, PharmD, MS, Professor and Chair, University of Houston College of Pharmacy, the Principal Investigator for microbiology and microbiome aspects of the ibezapolstat clinical trial program.
+Additionally, ibezapolstat-treated patients showed decreased concentrations of fecal primary bile acids, and higher ratios of secondary to primary bile acids than vancomycin-treated patients.
+These data were presented by Dr. Kevin Garey as a scientific poster at the Infectious Diseases Society of America ("IDSA") IDWeekTM 2024 Conference held on October 16-19, 2024 in Los Angeles, CA and indicate a favorable gut bile acid profile which may contribute to ibezapolstat's beneficial anti-recurrence effect in patients with CDI.

 Prior to conducting the Phase 2a clinical trial, we successfully completed a Phase 1 clinical trial of ibezapolstat for the oral treatment of CDI (the "Phase 1 Trial").
 The Phase 1 Trial, conducted in the U.S., was a double-blind, placebocontrolled study to determine safety, tolerability, pharmacokinetics ("PK") and fecal concentrations of ibezapolstat in 62 healthy volunteers.
 It was conducted in two parts; first, single ascending doses were administered to four cohorts of eight subjects each, and second, multiple ascending doses were administered that simulate the anticipated clinical treatment regimen.
 Safety information was analyzed through assessment of adverse events and other standard safety measures, while concentrations of ibezapolstat were determined in both blood and the feces, the latter being the critical site of drug delivery for treating CDI.
-In addition, the laboratory of Dr. Kevin Garey at the University of Houston performed state-of-the-art microbiomic testing of gastrointestinal flora in trial subjects as compared with vancomycin, the standard of care for the treatment of patients with CDI, which testing was the first of its kind in Phase 1 clinical trials for CDI.
+In addition, the laboratory of Dr. Kevin Garey at the University of Houston performed stateof-the-art microbiomic testing of gastrointestinal flora in trial subjects as compared with vancomycin, the standard of care for the treatment of patients with CDI, which testing was the first of its kind in Phase 1 clinical trials for CDI.